softwarecrafters/website/README.md

 The website powering [softwarecrafters.org](https://softwarecrafters.org), a website for people to find their local [Software Craft](http://manifesto.softwarecraftsmanship.org/) communities.
+Bringing together all local Software Craft Communities worldwide!
+Add your local community today or discover communities all over the world.
 Feel free to fork this repository and add your local community to it.

 ## ⚙️ Setup